-49 The origin of imported goods in respect of which preferential tariff treatment is claimed under an international trade agreement must be determined in accordance with the rules of origin in the agreement (see section 167(2)(a) of the Customs Duty Act).
+&lt;sup>69 The origin of imported goods in respect of which preferential tariff treatment is claimed under an international trade agreement must be determined in accordance with the rules of origin in the agreement (see section 167(2)(a) of the Customs Duty Act).

-50 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under an international trade agreement in the country to which the goods are exported, must be determined in accordance with the rules of origin in the agreement (see section 167(3)(a) of the Customs Duty Act).
+167(2)(a) of the Customs Duty Act).
+The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under an international trade agreement in the country to which the goods are exported, must be determined in accordance with the rules of origin in the agreement (see section 167(3)(a) of the Customs Duty Act).

-51 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under a generalised system of preferences in the country to which the goods are exported, must be determined in accordance with the rules of origin made by that country for the implementation of that system (see section 167(4)(a) of the Customs Duty Act).
-52 This rule forms part of the general rules of origin referred to in section 169 of the Customs Duty Act.
-In terms
+&lt;sup>71 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under a generalised system of preferences in the country to which the goods are exported, must be determined in accordance with the rules of origin made by that country for the implementation of that system (see section 167(4)(a) of the Customs Duty Act).